First shot, first goal!

 Afonso, who in 2014 moved with his family from Brazil to Boca Raton, Fla., started six of the 15 games he played for the Hoos last season.
 But it was a challenging year for him, and not only because of the pandemic that affected most aspects of his college experience.

-Before arriving in Charlottesville last summer, he’d be sidelined for about eight months with a groin injury for which Afonso ended up getting two injections of platelet-rich plasma.
+Before arriving in Charlottesville last summer, he’d been sidelined for about eight months with a groin injury for which Afonso ended up getting two injections of platelet-rich plasma.

 “So it was not fun,” he said.